Updated November 2017

 had the least comfortable shoulder straps and didn't have a sternum strap for added stability.

-The lack of sternum strap on the Incase city was unfortunate, as the width of the straps made it rather uncomfortable for carrying.
+The lack of sternum strap on the City was unfortunate, as the width of the straps made it rather uncomfortable for carrying.
 It tended to pinch our underarm area.

 Equally important, as far as comfort goes, is the construction of the back plate.
 Some of the backpacks we tested had super stiff stays or plastic sheets to add rigidity and protection to the laptop.
 While these may have done a better job protecting your laptop (a key factor), we found that packs which incorporated soft padding in the back plate were the most comfortable, both for walking and bike riding, like The North Face Borealis